paulmillr/paulmillr.github.io/_posts/2020-04-06-noble-secp256k1-fast-ecc.md

 To improve performance even more, we must look at the properties at our underlying elliptic curve.
 We are using special case of short weistrass curve, called Koblitz Curve.
 Weistrass curve is defined by equation `y**2 = x**3+a*x+b`.
 Our “Koblitz” curve has `a=0, b=7`, which makes equation `y**2 = x**3+7`.

-Some folks mention that secp256k1 may not have a [backdoor that secp256r1 (aka NIST P-256) has](https://crypto.stackexchange.com/questions/10263/should-we-trust-the-nist-recommended-ecc-parameters), but we won’t dive deeply into this.
+Some folks mention that secp256k1 may not have a [backdoor that secp256r1 / NIST P-256 has](https://crypto.stackexchange.com/questions/10263/should-we-trust-the-nist-recommended-ecc-parameters), but we won’t dive deeply into this.
 Let’s just say secp256k1 params were chosen in a special transparent way that allows so-called **efficiently-computable endomorphism φ**.

 This idea was popularized for the curve [by Hal Finney](https://gist.github.com/paulmillr/eb670806793e84df628a7c434a873066).
 Based on pages 125-129 of the Guide to Elliptic Curve Cryptography, by Hankerson, Menezes and Vanstone, it basically says that if we find special values β and λ, we could speed-up computation by placing them in right places: `lambda * Q = (beta*x mod p, y)`.

 There are a few changes we'll need to make:

-1. We need values λ and β.
-We need to split a number by which we’ll be multiplying `Point` or `ProjectivePoint`.
+1. We need to split a number by which we’ll be multiplying `Point`
-2. We need to multiply points twice in `multiply` / `ProjectivePoint#multiplyUnsafe`.
+2. We need to add two resulting points together.
+Ideally this change would have also been applied to precomputation code (reducing precomputation creation time / memory 2x), and to
 3. We need to change window param in `getPrecomputes` from 256 to 128 since we’re splitting 256-bit number into two 128-bit.

 ```typescript